-- ♦ Lead audit training courses (ISO 9000, ISO 14000, or OHSAS 18000 or ISO 19011); - Experience as lead inspector for other similar standards covering the production of sustainable crops (for example, Round Table on Responsible Soybean Association and/or ISCC); - Expertise in Integrated Pest Management (IPM); pesticides and fertilizer use; and soil and water management; - Expertise in environmental and social requirements; - Bachelor's degree in Agricultural Studies or related.
+- Lead audit training courses (ISO 9000, ISO 14000, or OHSAS 18000 or ISO 19011 course); - Experience as lead inspector for other similar standard which covers the production of sustainable crops, for example (RTRS- Round Table on Responsible Soybean Association and/or ISCC); - Expertise on Integrated Pest Management (IPM), pesticides and fertilizer use, soil and water management; - Bachelor's degree in Agricultural Studies or related.

-Inspection
+Inspection bodies

-bodies:

 Selected inspection bodies may maintain accreditations based on ISO 17021 and/or ISO 17065.
-Furthermore they may be accredited by a relevant national accreditation party affiliated with the International Accreditation Forum (IAF) or in compliance with ISO 17011:2004.
+Furthermore they may be accredited by a relevant national accreditation party affiliated with the International Accreditation Forum (IAF) or in compliance with ISO 17011: 2004.

-Annex II
+Annex II Checklist

-Checklist